miayaaa/ai-cost-analyst/README.md

 Then open the local URL that Streamlit provides in your browser.

 ## 📌 Sample Questions

+Show credit usage trends for WH_A.

-Plot average daily credits used per warehouse.
+Plot average monthly credits used per warehouse.

-Show credit usage trends for each warehouse.
+Show credit usage trends for WH_A in May.

-Visualize total daily credits in a line chart.
+Show monthly bar chart for WH_B